JuliaPOMDP/DynamicDecisionNetworks.jl/README.md

 Note that Dynamic Bayesian Networks (DBNs) are a subset of DDNs, so this package should be suitable for representing DBNs as well.

-If you are interested in
+If you are interested in contributing to the design, please reach out by filing an issue or on one of the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) communication channels.